 It’s not actually black, not even a box

-After finding the black box of a crashed plane, the process of data recovery begins.
+After finding the aircraft black box of a crashed plane, the process of data recovery begins.
 Analyzing data from storage requires specialized software and tools.
-All in all it can take up to several weeks.
+All in all, it can take up to several weeks.
 It may even take months.

 As air accidents increased in 1953-54, it was thought to develop a device that could provide information about the cause of air accidents.
 Which can also help save aircraft from accidents.
-Initially it was red in color and known as ‘Red Egg’.
-The inner walls of the device were black in color, hence the name ‘Black Box’.
+Initially, it was red in colour and known as ‘Red Egg’.
+The inner walls of the device were black in colour, hence the name ‘Black Box’.

 Third Crew Member (if any)

 Microphones are placed in these places.
 These microphones pick up the pilots’ conversations, and ambient sounds such as the tap of a switch or a knock.
 Received and sent to an intermediate device called the associated control unit.
 This device pre-amplifies those sounds and then sends them to the CVR.

 Here the question may arise that if the CVR is capable of recording 30 to 2 hours of noise (depending on the technology), how do they account for so much noise during long flights?
 In fact, they account for the end times.
 For example, the magnetic tape of a magnetic CVR rotates one loop every 30 minutes.
 That is, the same part of the tape is repeated every 30 minutes.
 The sound recorded in the previous 30 minutes is replaced by the sound of the next 30 minutes.
 So it doesn’t matter that hours of flying require thousands of yards of tape.
 Solid-state technology works in the same way in this case.

 Magnetic tape works similarly to the now extinct tape recorder we saw in our childhood.
 Two small pulleys are placed on either side, and the recording tape is wound from one pulley to another pulley over an electromagnetic head.
 The electromagnetic head then starts recording data on the tape.

 Solid state memory board black box